 Partnerships for humanitarian aid

 In developing countries, government and private health coverage may be nonexistent, or barely able to address basic medical care.
 For patients who require specialized treatment, care can be financially and logistically beyond their means.
 Our Humanitarian Programs have long provided several of our therapies for free to people who qualify in these situations, by managing the process ourselves and partnering with humanitarian organizations.
-We rely on our organizational partners—including Project HOPE, ANERA, Direct Relief, and others – for their local expertise and relationships, which help us support patients and navigate the challenges of reaching them.
+We rely on our organizational partners—including Project HOPE, ANERA, Direct Relief, the World Federation of Hemophilia Humanitarian Aid Program, and others – for their local expertise and relationships, which help us support patients and navigate the challenges of reaching them.

 Even in countries with established health systems, patients can still face delayed or limited coverage, reimbursement difficulties, or other circumstances that prevent their access to treatment.
 For such cases, our Humanitarian Programs provide our therapies free of charge to many qualified patients, while also working with governments and other local entities to help identify sustainable, long-term financial resources for treatment.